 I tell my students that music reading is our burden to bear.
 I played the violin all through school and reading the treble clef one note at a time was a piece of cake.
 Of course, there was all of that annoying tone and intonation to focus on.
 The bow arm position and vibrato: it’s all pretty complicated.

-Pianists have two hands that operate the same way, no problems with intonation, embouchure, vibrato.
+Pianists have two hands that operate the same way; no problems with intonation, embouchure, or vibrato.
 But what we do have is two clefs and a lot of notes!
 The only people who have more notes than us are organists.

 Teaching most students to read music well is no easy task!
 But when students can read well our lives as teachers is so much easier!
 Some of my students learn to read very easily, for most, it takes some more effort.
 There are a few who have a really tough time learning to read music notation.

 In my experience, most piano students fall into one of two categories.
 Visual learners and auditory learners.
 Because it is human nature to take the path of least resistance visual learners tend to look at the score and auditory learners tend to try to pick things up by ear.

 Some students take to reading easily.
 They have an easy time connecting what’s going on in the score with what happens on the keyboard.
 Others have naturally great ears and can hear something and learn it without looking at the music very much for these students reading seems counterproductive.

 As a teacher, it is crucial that I watch and listen carefully to see how each student is learning.

 How to Begin